Credit 101: The Ultimate Guide to Credit in 2024

 Bankruptcy

-Every consumer’s fear – declaring bankruptcy.
+Every consumer's fear – declaring bankruptcy.
 Not only is it financially devastating, but it also causes an emotional and psychological toll.
-There are no real upsides in declaring outside the protection of the most vital of your assets.
-It’s a defensive mechanism that should only be utilized if absolutely necessary.
+There are no real upsides in declaring, outside the protection of the most vital of your assets.
+It's a defensive mechanism that should only be utilized if absolutely necessary.
 A few insider knowledge tips to consider:

-• Hire a lawyer.
-Yes, it sounds counterintuitive as you’ll have to pay $1,000 – $3,000 (including court fees); however, a lawyer will ensure you’ll be protected to the fullest extent of the law.
+Hire a lawyer.
+Yes, it sounds counterintuitive as you'll have to pay $1,000 – $3,000 (including court fees); however, a lawyer will ensure you'll be protected to the fullest extent of the law.

-• Keep records.
+Keep records.
 This is something those seeking FI should do automatically.
 Having proper receipts and documentation will help the process go as smoothly as possible.

-• Know the laws in your state.
+Know the laws in your state.
 Bankruptcy laws vary from state to state.
 Some states have exceptions you can take advantage of, such as keeping your primary vehicle valued at a certain amount.
-Other states have what’s called “wild card exemptions,” – which means you have an allotted capital cap that you can use for any asset you own.
+Other states have what's called “wild card exemptions” – which means that you have an allotted capital cap that you can use for any asset you own.
 Like we always say: do your homework.

 Again, most of the recommendations in this blog are proactive ways to improve and hack your credit – an aggressive strategy.
 Being on the defensive is uncomfortable.
 But, if you have depleted all other options, this hail-mary pass is the only mechanism that will protect the assets you need most.